delhatch/PiPod_Zero2W/README.md

 <li>Move your music files into this Music directory.
 You can do this two ways:
   <ul>
     <li>Insert a USB Flash stick into the USB hub, and cp the files over.</li>
     <li>Type "ifconfig" (no quotes) and note the IP address.
-Use WinSCP to SFTP from a Windows computer to the PiPod.</li>
+Use the application WinSCP, and use the SFTP protocol, to copy media files from a Windows computer to the PiPod.</li>
   </ul>
 </li>
-<li>The PiPod software needs to know the path to the music files.
-Edit the file playback.py, around line 104, so that the variable musicPath points to your music directory.</li>
 <li>You should now be able to launch the PiPod software, with everything working.
   <ul>
     <li>cd into the directory ~/PiPod_Zero2W/Sofware</li>